RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 Procedure:
 1. First, I soldered all of the main parts to the PCB; I soldered the 6 buttons, then the micro USB, then the capacitor, then the self-lock switch, then the digitron display, and finally the dot matrix modules.
-2. Second, I soldered the ground and voltage wires of the battery case to the PCB, attatched the case to an acrylic shell using screws, and attatched the button caps to all of the buttons.
+2. Second, I soldered the ground and voltage wires of the battery case to the PCB, attached the case to an acrylic shell using screws, and attached the button caps to all of the buttons.
 3. Finally, I assembled the acyrlic cage using mutiples screws and columns to space out the console.